 The stories behind the story

 Bill Cheall fought at Dunkirk, North Africa and Sicily.
 He was in the first wave on Gold Beach on D-Day, and finally went to Germany.
 Since Bill's WW2 memoirs were published, many former comrades and families have come forward with stories and diaries of their own, all connected to Bill's story in some way.
-Please enjoy, hear the podcast - buy the book!
+Please enjoy the show!